Licensing Guides

 How to Get an HVAC License in Alabama

-1. You can provide Apprentice Certificates issued by the board for the previous two years.
-When you begin your apprenticeship, you will need to register with the state by submitting this Apprenticeship Application (Form AA-1), proof that you are a U.S. citizen or are legally present in the US, that you are working under the supervision of a licensed contractor, and pay a fee of $25 per certificate registration.
+• You can register as an apprentice and work for two years.
+When you begin your apprenticeship, you will need to register with the state by submitting this Apprenticeship Application (Form AA-1) and paying a fee of $25 per certificate registration.
 You can register for a Heating & Air Conditioning Apprentice Certificate, a Refrigeration Apprentice Certificate, or both for $50.

 APPLY TO TAKE EXAMINATION: Once you’ve fulfilled the work experience requirements, you may apply to take the license exam.
 To be approved to sit for the examination you must submit to the licensing board: